B-Bounded cohomology and applications: Preliminaries

 \subsection{The $FP^{\alpha}$ and $HF^{\alpha}$ conditions}

-In this paper the term \underbar{complex} will refer either to a simplicial complex, polyhedral complex, or simplicial set.
-For a complex $X$, we say $X$ is \underbar{type $HF^{\alpha}$} ($\alpha\leq \infty$) if $|X|\homotopic |Y|$ where $Y$ is a $CW$ complex with finitely many cells through dimension $\alpha$.
-This notion clearly defines an equivalence relation on the appropriate category of complexes, and admits an equivariant formulation: for a discrete group $G$ which acts either cellularly or simplicially, a $G$-complex $X$ is \underbar{type $G-HF^{\alpha}$} if there is a strong $G$-homotopy equivalence $X\homotopic Y$ with $Y$ having finitely many $G$-orbits through dimension $\alpha$.
+In this paper the term \underline{complex} will refer either to a simplicial complex, polyhedral complex, or simplicial set.
+For a complex $X$, we say $X$ is \underline{type $HF^{\alpha}$} ($\alpha\leq \infty$) if $|X|\homotopic |Y|$ where $Y$ is a $CW$ complex with finitely many cells through dimension $\alpha$.
+This notion clearly defines an equivalence relation on the appropriate category of complexes, and admits an equivariant formulation: for a discrete group $G$ which acts either cellularly or simplicially, a $G$-complex $X$ is \underline{type $G-HF^{\alpha}$} if there is a strong $G$-homotopy equivalence $X\homotopic Y$ with $Y$ having finitely many $G$-orbits through dimension $\alpha$.
 A group $G$ is type $HF^{\alpha}$ if its classifying space $BG$ is type $HF^{\alpha}$, or equivalently, if $EG$ is type $G-HF^{\alpha}$.
-When $\alpha$ is finite and $X$ is a simplicial complex resp. simplicial set resp. polyhedral complex, the $HF^{\alpha}$ condition is equivalent to saying $X\homotopic Y$ a simplicial complex resp. simplicial set resp. polyhedral complex with $Y^{(\alpha)}$ finite.
-When $\alpha = \infty$ and $X$ is a polyhedral complex, then $X$ is type $HF^{\infty}$ iff $X\homotopic Y$ a polyhedral complex with $Y^{(n)}$ finite for all $n < \infty$.
-However, if $X$ is either a simplicial set or simplicial complex, the $HF^{\infty}$ condition is equivalent to the weaker statement $X\homotopic Y = \varinjlim Y_n$ a direct limit of simplicial sets resp. simplicial subcomplexes, with the inclusion $Y_n\hookrightarrow Y$ inducing an $n$-connected map of spaces $|Y_n|\hookrightarrow |Y|$.
-For discrete groups, the condition $HF^{\alpha}$ is equivalent to requiring that $G$ is finitely-presented and type $FP^{\alpha}$.
-The standard $FP^{\alpha}$ condition - that $\Z$ admits a resolution over $\Z [G]$ which is finitely-generated projective through dimension $\alpha$ - is now known to be strictly weaker than requiring $G$ to be $HF^{\alpha}$ when $G$ is not finitely-presented.
-Because the framework used in this paper for defining Dehn functions is algebraic, our primary focus will be on discrete groups of type $FP^{\alpha}$.
-Again, we remind the reader that $FP^{\alpha}$ is equivalent to $FF^{\alpha}$ - the condition that $\Z$ admits a resolution over $\Z [G]$ by free $\Z [G]$-modules which which are finitely-generated through dimension $\alpha$